Moonzel/Godot-PerfBullets/README.md

 - `gravity`: The amount of gravity added to the velocity of the bullet.
 Can be positive or negative.
 - `homing`: If the bullets should home towards the Node2D in the `trackedNode` property.
 - `homingWeight`: The amount of weight the homing has.
 The larger the number, the faster it will lock on to the tracked nodes's direction.
+- `ID`: The number used to activate certain Spawners with PatternManager.
 - `maxSpin`: The maximum amount the Spawner can spin, it either peaks at the value, or restarts and spins the other way (see restartAtSpin).
 - `minSpin`: The minimum amount the Spawner can spin, it either peaks at the value, or restarts and spins the other way (see restartAtSpin).
+- `moveWithParent`: Whether or not the Spawner moves with the parent node.
+If `false`, the Spawner will be stationary, if `true`, it will change positions with the parent node.
+(This will move all of the bullets together since they are not children in the scene).
 - `numberOfRadii`: The number of radii there are.
 This should usually be set to 1, but many more complex patterns can be made with this.
 - `numberOfShots`: The number of times that the Spawner spawns a full shot, set to -1 to have it shoot indefinitely.
 - `offsetTowardPlayer`: The offset of the radius against the `trackedNode`.
 It is there so once you select `startTowardPlayer` or `staysTowardPlayer`, you can have control if you want the Spawner to have the middle point at the `trackedNode` or the end.